ceramicnetwork/js-ceramic/docs-src/http-api.md

 ## Apply a record to a document
 *`⚠️ This method is not available if gateway mode is enabled.`*

 In order to modify a document we apply a record to its docment log.
-This record usually contains a signature over the *json-patch* of the document contents.
+This record usually contains a signature over a *json-patch* diff describing a modification to the document contents.
 The record also needs to contain pointers to the previous record and other metadata.
 You can read more about this in the [Ceramic Specification](https://github.com/ceramicnetwork/ceramic/blob/master/SPECIFICATION.md#document-records).
 Different document types may have different formats for their records.
 If you want to see an example implementation for how to construct a record you can have a look at the implementation of the [[TileDoctype]].

 ### Request
 `POST /api/v0/records`